lovespotify/lovespotify.github.io/data.md

 # Data Collection
-Our four main sources of data are: Million Playlist dataset, Million Song dataset, Spotify API data, and Lyrics Wiki.
+We drew upon three main sources of data: the Million Playlist dataset, Million Song dataset, and Spotify Web API.
 In the following sections we will describe our data collection and cleaning procedures.

 ## Contents
 * [Million Song Dataset](#Million-Song-Dataset)